yichenwang231/MTDC/README.md

 # Mutual-Taught Contrastive Clustering (MTCC)
-This is the code for the paper "Mutual-Taught Contrastive Clustering"
+This is the code for the paper "Mutual-Taught Deep Clustering"

 # Environment
 - python==3.8